-The characteristic pain of gallbladder attack is a dull pain in the upper right or middle area of the abdomen.
+The characteristic pain of a gallbladder attack is a dull pain in the upper right or middle area of the abdomen.
 The pain goes away when the stone that is blocking the duct eventually passes into the intestine.
 Most gallbladder attacks last a few hours, with worse pain at the beginning.
-Associated symptoms can include sharp or cramping pain.
-Many gallbladder attacks occur in the evening, before bedtime, or after eating a heavy meal.
+The gallbladder attack is usually a combination of the following: nausea, with or without vomiting, pain (sharp, cramping, or dull) in the right upper or middle abdomen in the evening, before bedtime, or after a heavy meal.
+The pain subsides when the blocking stone eventually passes into the intestine; Gallbladder attacks have a duration range of about 15 minutes to several hours.

 What Are the Symptoms and Signs of a Gallbladder Attack?